antsmartian/antoaravinth.github.com/_posts/2012-10-23-girls-vs-languages.md

     //after some code
     anto.callSomeMethod()

 Ok with your naked eye can you say what is the type of `anto` in the above code?
-The types are changing.
+The types are changing ( `String` to `Integer` in our case ).
 Can you be sure that `anto` can be only `String` and `Integer` in this case? `callSomeMethod()` will be belonging to which class ( tricky eh ) ?.
 This is what I mean by dynmaic nature of the Groovy language.
 The java is a statically typed language meaning that, when it creates the class byte-code ( once you doing `javac your-file-name` ) all things are known and stored in the class byte-code.
 That is the caller of the method knows which class it belongs to, so and on and on.
 The case is not true in Groovy.
 So Groovy need's to find the type at "run time".

+That is Groovy to need to check what type `anto` belongs to first before it calls the method `callSomeMethod()` all this can be done only at run-time not at compile time!

 There is some one who need to help out Samantha.
 Luckily we have one :D

 That someone is :